jordansteel88/spotryst/README.md

 Choosing ***Start with an artist*** will prompt you to enter a search term, which will then give you a list of results to choose from.
 You also have the option here to ***View Results History***, which will start out empty but populate as you make selections from your search results.

 Once a selection is made, Spotryst will show a list of 10 artists related to your selection.
 Here you have 3 options:
-1. Click the ***Listen*** button next to an artist to here full playback of that artist's top track
+1. Click the "play button" icon next to an artist to here full playback of that artist's top track
-2. Click the ***Follow*** button next to an artist to add that selection to your followed artists on Spotify
+2. Click the "add" icon button next to an artist to add that selection to your followed artists on Spotify
 3. Click the button containing the artist's name to get a new list of 10 artists related to _that_ artist

 At any point, clicking the Spotryst logo at the top of the screen will bring allow you start over and choose between the two search types.